Featured Artists, Speakers, Musicians

 5:30-8:30 pm Studio of the Magi: A Sacred Story Painted in Real Time

 Step into a living art studio where the nativity story comes to life.
 Local art instructors will paint a live model as a wise man beneath a luminous night sky—a sacred story unfolding before your eyes.
+Meet our four artists:

 7:00 pm A Season of Healing, Peace, and Hope | Reverend Amos C. Brown